Active network management for electrical distribution systems: problem formulation, benchmark, and approximate solution: Lookahead optimization model

-The next step toward a policy that can be implemented by a computer program is to discretize the random process over the look-ahead horizon.
+The random process needs to be discretized over the look-ahead horizon to implement the policy with a computer program.
 A prevalent technique is to use a scenario tree \cite{defourny2011multistage} for this purpose.
 At each time step $t \in \mathcal{T}$, the evolution of the stochastic components is aggregated as a finite set $\tilde{\mathcal{W}}^T_t$ of outcome trajectories of the exogenous variables:

 and a probability $\mathbb{P}_k$ is associated to each trajectory $k \in \{1,\dots,W\}$.
 If two trajectories $i$ and $j$ share the same outcomes up to stage $o$, i.e. if $(\bm{w}^{(i)}_{t'},\dots,\bm{w}^{(i)}_{t'+o}) = (\bm{w}^{(j)}_{t'},\dots,\bm{w}^{(j)}_{t'+o})$, they can be interpreted as a single trajectory of probability $\mathbb{P}_i + \mathbb{P}_j$ up this stage.
 Fig.~\ref{fig:ex_scen_tree} provides an example of such a scenario tree, where the nodes represent the outcomes and the edges correspond to the transition probabilities.